r3eckon/PDTItemSpawner/README.md

 ## QUICK START

 1. Import the asset into your scene
-2. Drag and drop the folder "Assets/PDT Item Spawner/Resources" to the root "Assets" folder of your project.
-2A If the folder already exists, simply merge the contents.
-3. Load the Demo Scene located in the "Assets/PDT Item Spawner/Demo Scene" folder.
+2. Load the Demo Scene located in the "Assets/PDT Item Spawner/Demo Scene" folder.
-4. Hit Play!
+3. Hit Play!
 You should see a random distribution of blue cubes and red spheres.
-5. You can now open the GUI located in "Window/PDT Item Spawner Settings" and play with the settings.
+4. You can now open the GUI located in "Window/PDT Item Spawner Settings" and play with the settings.

 ## USAGE FROM SCRATCH